 A good rule of thumb is to keep at least 15 percent of your Mac’s boot storage free.
 For instance, on a MacBook with 256GB SSD, having at least 38GB of free storage guarantees smooth performance.

-Finder consumes a lot of RAM if it opens the “Recents” folder by default when you launch a new Finder window.
+Finder’s memory consumption increases when it opens the “Recents” folder by default when you launch a new Finder window.
 That’s because the file manager loads all folders and browses the path of all files on your Mac.
 Configuring Finder to open a specific folder reduces the file manager’s memory usage.

 6. Disable Startup Programs